banmepls/Automobile-Configuration-Platform/README.md

 ```

 ### Step 3: Build and Run the Application
-- Frontend: Open your browser and go to http://localhost:3000 to access the frontend.
+- **Frontend**: Open your browser and go to http://localhost:3000 to access the frontend.
-- Backend: The Flask backend will be running on http://localhost:5000.
+- **Backend**: The Flask backend will be running on http://localhost:5000.
-- MongoDB: MongoDB will be accessible internally within the Docker network.
+- **MongoDB**: MongoDB will be accessible internally within the Docker network.

 ### Step 4: Stop the Application